15 Types of Kale to Get Your Greens From Garden to Plate

 Rather than sauteing in olive oil, these are used more often in smoothies or in juicing because the leaves are soft enough to not create a problematic texture when drinking.
 It's not super popular because it's not readily available, but it's as good as any of the other kale varieties in my book.

 Of the different varieties of kale, this one is probably not going to be your favorite to taste, but it's something else to look at.
-It's kind of an ornamental kale, with deep red leaves that become very curly with frilly, decorative edges that make it the perfect garnish.
+It's kind of an ornamental kale, with deep red leaves that become very curly with frilly, decorative edges that make it the perfect choice for the visual types of garnish.

 It's packed with all of the nutrients you'd expect.
 It just doesn't end up tasting as good or having a palatable texture like the others.
 You can still soften it up to add to your salads or soups, especially if you enjoy an earthy, nutty type flavor.